 Lastly, I take a brief history, as well as details of what you would like help with.
 You will also have an opportunity to ask questions of me.
 Providing we both feel we can work together, we can start therapy the following week.

-The initial session is not set in stone, for example, if we need less time on the contract and more time for you to tell me your story we can do that.
+The initial session is not set in stone, for example, if we need less time on the agreement and more time for you to tell me your story we can do that.

 Unfortunately, there is no easy answer for this.
 However, we can work towards manageable goals that you hope to achieve in weeks or months.
 It is important to note that at the start of therapy, or after difficult sessions, you may experience an increase in your symptoms.
 This is common and can be worked through with me.

-I am a qualified, pre-accredited therapist and fully insured to practise within Ireland.
-My prices reflect the fact I have pre-accreditation status and am working towards full membership.
+I am a qualified, accredited therapist and fully insured to practise within Ireland.

 The best person to speak to is always the counsellor themselves.
 If you cannot resolve it between you then you may ask to speak to their supervisor, or make an official complaint with their accrediting body.

 The information I have about you is usually provided to me by you.
 Exceptions to this are when